Why Switch from Do Not Pay?

 Key problems people run into include:

 - Questionable Success Rates: Many of the automated tasks, like fighting fees or getting refunds, don't always work, leaving users back at square one.
+Do it yourself or give up.

-- Money Taken Out of Account: Users report having money taken from their account without actually knowing about it
+- Money Taken Out of Account: Users report having money taken from their account without actually knowing about it.

 What Features to Look for in a Do Not Pay Alternative

-Here’s what really matters:
+Here’s what we think really matters:

 - Handles everything from airlines to medical bills: A single tool for all life admin.